2023 Best Business Bachelor's Degree Schools in the Great Lakes Region

 Out of the 184 schools in the Great Lakes Region that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 3 spot on the list.

-You may have the opportunity to take online classes at UIUC.
+One thing to take note of is that UIUC does offer online classes in some areas.
 In 2019-2020 about 100% of the undergraduate students at the school chose to take one or more online courses.

 University of Wisconsin - Madison ranked #6 on this year’s list.

-With a ranking of #7, Illinois Wesleyan University did quite well on this year’s best schools for business students working on their bachelor’s degree.
+Illinois Wesleyan University did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
+It came in at #7 on the list.

 MSOE does offer online classes for certain degree levels.
 To give an idea of how popular online courses are at the school, 8% of undergraduates took at least one course online in 2019-2020.